How to Become a Notary in Alabama

 - $25 – The fee for the probate judge to issue a notary commission.
 (This fee may be increased by local legislation.)

-- An errors and omissions insurance policy to protect yourself if you are sued for unintentional mistakes or if a false claim is filed against you.
-(This step is optional.)
+- An errors and omissions (E&O) insurance policy (optional) to protect yourself if you are sued for unintentional mistakes or if a false claim is filed against you.
+Click here to view our notary e/o policy premiums and coverage amounts.

 Do I need a notary errors and omissions (E&O) insurance policy to become a notary in Alabama?

-A notary errors and omissions insurance policy is optional in Alabama and is not required to become an Alabama notary public or to renew your notary commission.
-However, the American Association of Notaries strongly recommends that every Alabama notary obtain a notary errors and omissions insurance policy.
-This insurance protects you if a client sues you as a notary.
-A notary errors and omissions policy covers unintentional notarial mistakes and pays for legal fees and damages up to the policy limit.
+A notary errors and omissions (E&O) insurance policy is not required to become an Alabama notary public or to renew your notary commission.
+However, the American Association of Notaries strongly recommends that every Alabama notary obtain a notary E&O insurance policy.
+This insurance protects you from a claim if a client sues you as a notary.
+A notary E&O policy covers unintentional notarial mistakes and pays for legal fees and damages based on the coverage you select as a Alabama notary public.

 Do I need a notary bond to become a notary in Alabama?

 Yes.
-An Alabama notary bond in the amount of $50,000 is required for all new and renewing notary applicants.
+All Alabama notary applicants are required to maintain a four-year, $50,000 notary bond.
 The notary bond must be executed, approved, filed, and recorded in the office of the probate judge of your resident county within 40 days from the date of the letter of appointment.

 A notary bond protects the public from any fraud, mistakes, or misconduct on the part of the notary.
 If a member of the public files a claim against a notary’s bond, the bonding company is very likely to sue the notary to recoup the funds it paid on the notary’s behalf.
 A notary bond does not protect notaries from mistakes they make.
 This is why notary errors and omissions insurance (commonly known as “E&O” or “E&O insurance”) is vital.